postech-ami/DFlow/README.md

 ```

 ## Acknowledgements
-Part of the code is adapted from previous works:
+The majority of the code has been adapted from previous works:
 - [RAFT](https://github.com/princeton-vl/RAFT)
 - [Softmax Splatting](https://github.com/sniklaus/softmax-splatting)